Commercial Waste Oxted Modern Slavery Statement

 Our zero-tolerance policy applies to all staff, contractors and suppliers engaged in commercial waste services Oxted and related activities.
 We require every supplier and sub-contractor to comply with the law and to act ethically.
 Any evidence of modern slavery, child labour or coercive practices will lead to immediate action, including termination of contracts and cooperation with enforcement authorities.
 Commercial waste in Oxted must be managed ethically from collection to disposal.

-Inspection of waste service operations in Oxted To implement this policy we maintain clear contractual clauses and expectations within supplier agreements.
+A large, mature tree with dark purple or black foliage situated on a grassy lawn in front of a brick residential building.
+The tree has abundant branches and dense leaves, with some white ribbons or strips draped over the branches.
+The grass area around the tree is partially covered with patches of snow, indicating cold weather conditions.
+In the background, a paved driveway or pathway leads up to the house, and the scene is illuminated by natural daylight.
+This image could relate to waste management or clearance services provided by Commercial Waste Oxted, particularly in residential or suburban areas near towns with postcodes starting with the Oxted region.
+To implement this policy we maintain clear contractual clauses and expectations within supplier agreements.
 Our procurement processes include risk assessments tailored for Oxted commercial waste supply chains, looking for indicators such as irregular working hours, withheld wages or restricted movement.
 We prioritise transparency and require suppliers to provide documentation demonstrating lawful employment practices and compliance with national labour laws.

 We operate a structured programme of supplier audits and due diligence across all tiers of our supply chain.
 Audits combine desktop reviews, on-site visits and third-party verification where necessary.
 Our approach to supplier checks covers payroll validation, verification of right-to-work documentation and assessment of recruitment processes used by agencies supporting our Oxted commercial waste services.